 Is it Reversible?

 Even though scientists are making progress, presently, there isn’t a cure for noise induced hearing loss.
 If you have been exposed to a loud noise, you need to consult a doctor as soon as possible, because some of the lasting damage is caused by inflammation in the ear.
 If you could decrease the swelling you might be capable of reducing some lasting damage.
 Waves of sound are transmitted to the brain by the little hair cells inside of the ear.
 If noise damages or destroys them, they won’t regenerate.
 So once they are gone, permanent hearing impairment is the consequence.
-This is the reason why it is critical that you take the required steps to protect your hearing, and if you’re exposed to a loud noise, that you speak with a specialist as soon as possible.
+This is the reason why it is critical that you take the required steps to protect your hearing, and if you’re exposed to a loud noise, that you speak with an audiologist as soon as possible.

 Addressing The Problem With Research